Looking for tips on what to do in Bend Oregon?

 Bend is in Central Oregon, tucked between snow-covered peaks of the Cascade mountain range and the high desert plateau.

-Once a sleepy lumber town, it has now become the playground of the west and an international mecca for those who to love to play in the outdoors.
+Once a sleepy lumber town, it has now become the playground of the west and an international mecca for those who to love outdoor adventure.

 Bend is one of the few USA towns with a dormant volcano on its city limits.

-It’s three hours from Portland and Eugene, two hours from Crater Lake.
+It’s three hours from Portland and Eugene, and two hours from Crater Lake National Park near the Umpqua National Forest.

 Tubing on the Deschutes River